Codeinwp/themeisle-companion/readme.txt

 5. Social Sharing Module

 == Changelog ==
+= 2.3.3 - 2018-01-29  =

+* Allow HTML tags in Hestia customizer settings;
+* Add alt text for images in Hestia sections;

 = 2.3.1 - 2018-01-17  =

 * Disabled automatic display for sharing button on pages and added an option to toggle it.